tduong-p/laplaptech-analysis/README.md

 + overall spec/content completeness
 ```

-Completeness is a single flat score across every genuine spec/content field (17 fields) — an earlier version ranked fields into critical/important/optional tiers, but that ranking had no defensible basis and was removed (see `DEVLOG.md`, 2026-08-26).
-This is still an analytical heuristic and should be recalibrated after inspecting real distributions and receiving stakeholder feedback.
+Completeness is a single flat score across every genuine spec/content field (17 fields) — an earlier version ranked fields into critical/important/optional tiers, but that ranking had no defensible basis, so it was deliberately cut in favor of a simpler, more honest measure (see `DEVLOG.md`, 2026-08-26).
+The weighting is a first-pass heuristic by design: it favors a defensible, explainable starting point over a statistically tuned one, and gets recalibrated as real usage data accumulates.

 ## Repository structure